Philip Morris International: IQOS

 In 2017, according to two editors of the journal JAMA Internal Medicine, after publication of a research letter describing harmful chemicals in heat-not-burn tobacco products, people from Philip Morris International contacted the institutions where the researchers worked and questioned the methods used in the study; the editors described this as a form of "pressure to suppress discourse that could harm commercial interests".

-In December 2017, Reuters published documents and testimonies of former employees detailing irregularities in the clinical trials conducted by Philip Morris International for the approval of the IQOS product by the FDA.

-In October 2020, Philip Morris launched its IQOS products in the UAE.
-The country had officially legalised the sale and use of electronic cigarettes in April 2019.
-The U.S. Food and Drug Administration (FDA) authorised the marketing of IQOS system, which includes IQOS devices and 3 HeatSticks variants, as a modified risk tobacco product (MRTP) in July 2020.
-IQOS is the first electronic alternative to cigarettes to be granted marketing orders through the FDA's MRTP process.
+In December 2017, Reuters published documents and testimonies of former employees detailing irregularities in the clinical trials conducted by Philip Morris International for the approval of the IQOS product by the U.S. Food and Drug Administration (FDA).
+Despite these allegations, Reuters found no evidence that the outcome of the experiments presented to the FDA had been manipulated or falsified.
+The FDA authorised the marketing of IQOS system as a modified risk tobacco product (MRTP) in July 2020.
+IQOS was the first electronic alternative to cigarettes to be granted marketing orders through the FDA's MRTP process.

 Cigarette smuggling in Africa

-According to the Organized Crime and Corruption Reporting Project (OCCRP), Philip Morris' representative in Burkina Faso, Apollinaire Compaoré, has earned millions by participating in cigarette smuggling in West Africa.
-In particular, he worked with a Nigerian narco-trafficker Chérif Ould Abidine, nicknamed Chérif Cocaine, to smuggle Marlboro cigarettes into Libya.
+According to the Organized Crime and Corruption Reporting Project (OCCRP), PMI's sole distributor in Burkina Faso, Apollinaire Compaoré, has earned millions by participating in cigarette smuggling across West Africa.
+The report indicates that Compaoré worked with Nigerien narco-trafficker Chérif Ould Abidine, nicknamed Chérif Cocaine, to smuggle Marlboro cigarettes into Libya.
 This tobacco trafficking contributes to the financing of local conflicts and passes through six countries: Algeria, Libya, Burkina Faso, Mali, Niger and Côte d'Ivoire.